-- Introduce a 15% minimum tax rate for very large corporations (Net Income > $1B).
+- A 15% minimum tax rate for very large corporations (Net Income > $1B).

-- Introduce a 1% excise tax on corporate share buy-backs.
+- A 1% excise tax on corporate share buy-backs.

-- Increase funding of the IRS by $80 billion over 10 years for more robust enforcement and compliance measures targeted at the “ultra-wealthy” and big corporations.
+- Increased funding of the IRS by $80 billion over 10 years for more robust enforcement and compliance measures targeted at the “ultra-wealthy” and big corporations.

 - Cap at $2,000 the annual “out-of-pocket” expenses payable for those covered by Medicare and allow Medicare to negotiate drug prices directly with pharmaceutical companies.

-- Extend, through 2025, the current premium-assistance credit under the Affordable Care Act for those who access health insurance through a government exchange.
+- Extension, through 2025, of the current premium-assistance credit under the Affordable Care Act for those who access health insurance through a government exchange.

 Key Takeaways – Previous Proposals NOT Included in the Act